ardhi/waibu-static/README.md

 > <br />**Attention**: I do NOT accept any pull request at the moment, thanks!<br /><br />

-Static assets support for [Wakatobi Framework](https://github.com/ardhi/wakatobi).
+Static assets support for [wakatobi](https://github.com/ardhi/wakatobi).

 ## Installation